 NGL storage revenues are derived from base storage fees and throughput fees.
 Base storage fees are based on the volume of capacity reserved, regardless of the capacity actually used.
 Throughput fees are charged for providing ancillary services, including receipt and delivery, custody transfer, rail/truck loading and unloading fees.
 Storage contracts may be for dedicated storage or fungible storage.
 Dedicated storage enables a customer to reserve an entire storage cavern, which allows the customer to inject and withdraw proprietary and often unique products.
 Fungible storage allows a customer to store specified quantities of NGL products that are commingled in a storage cavern with other customers' products of the same type and grade.
 NGL storage contracts may be entered into on a firm or interruptible basis.
-Under a firm basis contract, the customer receives only limited assurance regarding the availability of capacity in the storage caverns.
+Under a firm basis contract, the customer obtains the right to store products in the storage caverns throughout the term of the contract; whereas, under an interruptible basis contract, the customer receives only limited assurance regarding the availability of capacity in the storage caverns.

 This segment also includes revenues earned from processing and fractionating refinery off-gas.
 Under these contracts we receive an Olefins-grade ("O-grade") stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
 We deliver purity products to customers through pipelines and across a truck rack located at the fractionation complex.
 In addition to revenues for fractionating the O-grade stream, we have percent-of-proceeds and income sharing contracts, which are subject to market pricing of olefins and NGLs.
 For percent-of-proceeds contracts, we retain a portion of the purity NGLs and olefins processed, or a portion of the proceeds from the sales of those commodities, as a fee.
 When NGLs and olefin prices increase, the value of the portion we retain as a fee increases.
 Conversely, when NGLs and olefin prices decrease, so does the value of the portion we retain as a fee.
 Under our income sharing contracts, we pay the producer the equivalent energy value for their liquids, similar to a traditional keep-whole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices.
-As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee.
+As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent we retain as a fee increases.
+Conversely, when NGLs and olefins prices decrease as compared to natural gas prices, so does the value of the percent we retain as a fee.
 The major customers on our NGL pipelines include Targa Resources Partners LP, Louis Dreyfus Highbridge Energy LLC (subsequently renamed Castleton Commodities International, LLC) and The Williams Companies, Inc.